 Students should be aware of the nontraditional schedule.
 Classes are mostly held in the evenings and on the weekends.
 Course meetings are either spread out over the 14-week term or scheduled as weekend, day-long intensives.
 Course schedules are posted in advance of the term so that students can plan accordingly.
-Classroom attendance is required.
+Attendance and participation are required.
 Students are also expected to devote significant time to completing reading and written assignments, and projects outside of class.

 In order to receive the Master of Science in Negotiation and Conflict Resolution, students must complete all requirements within three years (six terms, excluding summer) with an overall grade point average of 3.0 (B) or better.